sigmaSd/conjure-deno/README.md

 **Note:**

-To stop the lsp diagnostics in the log buffer you can use: this command:
+To stop the lsp diagnostics in the log buffer you can use this command:

 ```lua
 lua vim.diagnostic.disable(0)